Presbyopia surgery or tired eyes

 Patients who previously had mild myopia can see up close without glasses for a lifetime as their close focus point remains unchanged.
 However, patients with farsightedness require correction in both near and far vision.
 It is these people who experience the greatest dependence on glasses, frequently using progressive or occupational glasses.

-What operations for tired eyesight reduce dependence on glasses?
+What operations for Presbyopia reduce dependence on glasses?

 In the case of demanding vision without glasses or contact lenses, correction can be managed by surgery.
 There is an option to use the laser or intraocular lenses:

 The excimer laser technique models the corneal curvature to obtain the desired focus.
 It is a painless technique since it is performed under anesthesia with drops.
 There are personalized treatments that increase the focus range or monovision treatments that leave the dominant eye focused for distant vision and the non-dominant eye for near vision.
 This option can be tested with disposable lenses to study the degree of acceptance of the patient previously.

 However, the multifocal intraocular lens implant is more durable since the lens is removed, which is what later becomes a cataract.
 Therefore, near and far vision can be corrected by gaining eyeglass independence and avoiding the limitation caused by the cataract in the future.
 It is important to select the right lens for each case and to know the benefits and risks of the technique.

 Frequently asked questions about presbyopia or eyestrain:

 Presbyopia is associated with a degenerative process of the lens, so it is not possible to prevent presbyopia.
 However, people who use corrective glasses less often become less accustomed to them and are therefore less dependent on that use of glasses.